The Vulture Stone of Gobekli Tepe: The World’s First Pictogram?

 - Excavations reveal Gobekli Tepe had oldest known sculptural workshop

-As the head houses the organ of sight, or in the case of a voyaging shaman, the faculty of seeing worlds beyond the physical, the head has symbolized the microcosmic counterpart of the sun.
-Correspondingly, the sun is conceived as the cosmic homologue of the eye.
-As organs of visual perception, the head, the eye, and the sun are often interlinked via the medium of sun rays.
-In the age of metallurgy solar-fire-head imagery continued whereby a shaman’s head was forged in a blacksmith’s furnace before being reconstituted and the initiate sanctified as a shaman.
-This is not to suggest the figure on the vulture stone is undergoing a shamanic initiation marked by dismemberment and ascent as we know it, rather the experience having been graphically reproduced has strong shamanic parallels.
+As the head houses the organ of sight, or in the case of a voyaging shaman, the faculty of seeing worlds beyond the physical, the head has symbolized the microcosmic counterpart of the Sun.
+Correspondingly, the Sun has been conceived as the cosmic homologue of the eye.
+In the age of metallurgy solar-fire-head imagery continued whereby a shaman’s head was forged in a blacksmith’s furnace before being reconstituted and the initiate reborn as a shaman.
+This is not to suggest the figure on the vulture stone is undergoing a shamanic initiation characterised by the dismemberment and ascent as we know it, but rather what is graphically present has shamanic parallels.

 Egyptian Solar-Headed Entity.

-Like other examples of mystic death from the ancient world, a condition of headlessness is temporary and this idea can be advanced in sexual symbolism.
-Clearly, the remaining man is elated, indicating a link between the living and the dead or influence from realms unseen.
-As psychopomp between the interface of the psychic and physical worlds and as the symbolic representative of death and renewed life, the Egyptian Osiris appears to embody this scene to large degree.
-Despite his famed genital mutilation, Osiris was often portrayed as headless while his death and resurrection could also reflect astronomical events.
-Indeed, the concept of Osiris was by no means confined to ancient Egypt.
+Other examples of mystic death from the ancient world can be advanced in sexual symbolism.
+Clearly, the man on the vulture stone is elated, which besides indicating a vague notion of ‘shamanic ecstasy’ can signify a link between the living and the dead and realms unseen.
+The ancient Egyptian concept of Osiris appears to embody this aspect of the vulture stone scene to large degree.
+Besides his famed genital mutilation, Osiris was often portrayed as headless while his death and resurrection could also reflect astronomical events and the seasonally changing landscape.
+Indeed, as a symbolic representative of death and renewed life, and of the unseen worlds between, the concept of Osiris was by no means confined to ancient Egypt.

 Concerning the jubilant vulture, or post-mortem initiator, it too bears solar affiliations attested elsewhere.
-While its presence complements the scorching ‘summer-sting’ of the scorpion, it unfolds a wider import.
+While its presence complements the scorching ‘summer-sting’ of the scorpion, it unfolds wider solar meaning.
 Though a menacing bird, vultures generally do not attack and kill.
-Vultures and the sun therefore not only personify wide-ranging powers of vision from their stations in the sky like Grim Reapers, both can also signify the irreversible effect of time which unaggressively, though inevitably, destroys life.
-Similarly, although the summer solstice is a festival of celebration, it is yet a tipping point in the cycle of nature and reminder of the gradual ebb of days and the season’s displacement by an expansion of night.
+Vultures and the Sun therefore not only personify wide-ranging powers of vision from their stations in the sky.
+Like Grim Reapers, both can also signify the irreversible effect of time which unaggressively, though inevitably, destroys life.
+Similarly, although the summer solstice is a festival of celebration, it is yet a tipping point in the cycle of nature and reminder of the gradual ebb of days and their displacement by an expansion of night.